Not everyone is suited to this breed.

 this reason, they are sometimes intimidating to small children.

-they run and squeal like toddlers often do,
+run and squeal like toddlers often do,the

-dog may chase, and think it is a great game to knock them down.
+may chase, and think it is a great game to knock them down.

 It may